TheInkedEngineer/theinkedengineer.com/articles/build-your-website-using-publish.md

 ## Creating a custom theme

-Foundation is ok.
-However, you'd would want your website to have its own feel and look.
+Foundation is OK.
+However, you’d want your website to have its own feel and look.
 That's where creating your own theme comes into place.
 A theme requires two parameters to be created: an `htmlFactory` and a `resourcePath`.
-The latter is self explanatory.
+The latter is self-explanatory.
 It basically requires an array of strings pointing to the relative paths of the resources to include (`CSS` files).
 The `htmlFactory` on the other hand is slightly more complicated.
 It should be an instance of an object (ideally a `Struct`) that conforms to `HtmlFactory` and implements the needed methods.

 - `func makeIndexHTML(index: Index, context: PublishingContext<TheInkedEngineerWebsite>) throws -> HTML` is required and should compose the code to generate the `HTML` code for the home page.